IxeYgrek/Lidarr.AllReleases/README.md

 > [!WARNING]
 > This plugin was fully coded by AI, but tested by a human.
-On **July 12, 2026**, it works.
+On **July 12, 2026**, it works, but apparently only with a local Lidarr metadata server.

 # Lidarr.AllReleases